nikolasburk/graphql-chat/README.md

 graphcool init --schema https://graphqlbin.com/chat.graphql --name Chat
 ```

 Copy the endpoint for the `Simple API` and use it in the next step.
-You can always retrieve your endpoints by using `graphcool endpoints` in the directory where you created the project.
+You can always retrieve your endpoints by using `graphcool endpoints` in the directory where `project.graphcool` is located (usually where you created the project).

 ## Connect your App